Rosemary Dempsey: Work with NOW

-Domestic Violence
+Domestic violence

 In 1991, there were roughly 1 million incidents reported of domestic violence towards women, and another 3 million incidents were predicted as unreported.
 Domestic violence had become so common in society at the time that it had been named the top health risk against women.
 She was a founding member of "New Jersey Women Take Back the Night," an organization that helped to generate public awareness for violence against women.
 This group also lobbied legislators to gain support for the movement to stop violence against women, and create laws to protect women.
 This was the start to the idea of the Violence Against Women Act.
 She has also supported women who have faced domestic violence through her work to create a battered women's shelter in New Jersey called Womanspace.

-Gay Rights
+Gay rights

 Being an openly gay women, she also advocated for gay rights.
 During this time, gay couples were not able to have the same rights and privileges as heterosexual married couples.
 This meant they were barred from the hospital rooms where their partners were being treated, or they were thrown out of their houses after their partners' death.
 They did not have the same protections as their heterosexual counterparts.
 Dempsey was a lawyer in many cases revolving around these issues, and fought for equal rights for gay people.
 She also chaired a coalition to pass lesbian and gay rights legislation in New Jersey.

-Mitsubishi Law Suit
+Mitsubishi lawsuit

 Dempsey traveled to Tokyo in 1996 to raise awareness about a sexual harassment issue between Mitsubishi and hundreds of women that were employed by them.
 Dempsey was doing a lot of talking during her trip with many officials from Tokyo including Mitsubishi Motors representatives.
 With her help and others, the EEOC, sued Mitsubishi which eventually agreed to pay $34 million in a settlement.

 Personal life

 Dempsey was born in Connecticut in 1946, and earned her bachelor's degree in New York before moving to New Jersey for law school.
-She did most of her activist work out of New Jersey, and raised her two children there as well who were born in 1971 and 1972.
+She did most of her activist work out of New Jersey, and raised her two children there as well who were born in 1969 and 1970.

 She gained national media attention after gaining full custody of her two children even though she was openly gay in 1979.
 This made it easier for future homosexual couples looking to gain legal custody of their children.
 She and her long-time partner, Kim Costanza, owned a gay restaurant, bar and guest house in Pass-A-Grille, Florida that has since been closed.